 Health insurance can be overwhelming and confusing.
 There are a lot of options on the marketplace, yet there are still other alternatives to consider.
-Let’s look at some of the most commonly asked questions that young adults have when it comes to getting their own insurance, often for the first time.
+Let’s look at some of the most commonly asked questions that millennials have when getting their own insurance, often for the first time.

-Even as a young and healthy individual, it’s necessary to have healthcare coverage, especially in the event of an emergency.
+Even as a young and healthy individual, it’s necessary to have healthcare coverage, especially in an emergency.
 If an emergency does occur, you will likely have thousands of dollars in medical expenses if you are not insured.
 If you have proper healthcare coverage, you most likely won’t have to pay for the entire cost on your own, depending on your plan.
-Additionally, many health insurance plans also offer co-pays for prescriptions, as well as coverage for specialists and preventative care.
+Additionally, many health insurance plans also offer co-pays for prescriptions and coverage for specialists and preventative care.

 Is There a Tax Penalty for Not Having Insurance?

-As of 2019, you no longer have to pay a penalty on your federal tax return if you're not insured, this fine was rescinded for the 2019 tax year.
+As of 2019, you no longer have to pay the penalty on your federal tax return if you're not insured; this fine was rescinded for the 2019 tax year.
 However, some states may still have mandates.
 Even though there's no longer a penalty, you're protecting both your health and your financial status by taking out a health insurance policy.